synthesized-io/fairlens/docs/user_guide/fairness.rst

 in a sensitive subgroup.
 The advantage of using this method is that the target variable can be continuous, categorical or binary, depending on the metric or test used.

-FairLens assesses fairness by looking at all possible sensitive subgroups and measuring the bias of a variable in each one.
+FairLens assesses the fairness of a variable by looking at all possible sensitive subgroups and measuring the bias in each one.
-The weighted average of these biases can indicate how biased a column is toward the sensitive attributes.
+The weighted average of these biases indicates how dependent a column is on sensitive features.

 References
 ----------